railsuser2014/openobject-doc-book-en/4/4_11_HR/4_11_HR_timesheet.rst

 --> My Timesheet`.

 .. figure::  images/service_timesheet_sheet_form.png
-   :scale: 50
+   :scale: 75
    :align: center

    *Form for entering timesheet data*

-In the upper part of the screen the user starts with the sign-in and sign-out times.
+In the upper part of the screen, the user starts with the sign-in and sign-out times.
 The system enables the control of attendance day by day.
-The two buttons Sign in and Sign out enable the automatic completion of hours in the area to the left.
+The two buttons :guilabel:`Sign In` and :guilabel:`Sign Out` enable the automatic completion of hours in the area to the left.
 These hours can be modified by employee, so it is not a true management control system.